Summary of Key Features

 The following aircraft are permitted to operate at Essendon Fields Airport during the curfew:

-- Aircraft involved in an emergency, or a flight interrupted by an emergency.
-An ‘emergency’ includes aircraft being used for search and rescue, medical purposes or natural disasters, or emergencies declared by a pilot such as insufficient fuel or an in-flight emergency.
+- An aircraft involved in an emergency, or interrupted by an emergency.
+'Emergency' includes aircraft being used for or in connection with search and rescue, medical emergency or natural disaster, security or safety incident, insufficient fuel or in-flight emergency.

-- Dispensations may be granted if there are circumstances justifying a take-off or landing.
-A dispensation will not be granted if the aircraft is on a scheduled commercial operation (carrying passengers or freight).
+- Dispensations may be granted if there are exceptional circumstances justifying a take-off or landing and the aircraft has a maximum take-off weight of less than 45,000 kilograms.